American Proprietary Eponyms

 Randall E. Krause

 Thanks to the many generous people who have already contributed to the database.
 I will be including new brand names as I have time.
-Below are the newest entries that have been submitted for approval thus far.
+Below are the newest entries that have been submitted for approval.

 BAND AID™ POPULAR!